mfiloramo/LingoLinkApp/README.md

 ## Getting Started

-The application is currently a work in progress and is not yet available for download.
-Once the server is completed, it will be available online in desktop/mobile formats.
-To get started with a local working build of the server, follow these steps:
+The application is currently in its pre-alpha stage.
+It's available as a [web application](https://orange-tree-0d3c88e0f.3.azurestaticapps.net/), and is opened to user registration on a limited basis.
+To get started with a local working build of this app, follow these steps:

 1. Clone the repo
 2. Run `npm install` to install dependencies